leveluptuts/svelte-notion/README.md

 ### I thought Notion didn't have an API?

 It don't.
-Don't hold your breath on this working for ever.
+Don't hold your breath on this working forever.
 See the Splitbee package for more info.
 The intention would be to migrate this to the official API once it's released.

 ## Credits